Course - Multidisciplinary Collaboration and innovation - ISA2500

 Course content

-In the course, the students will gain knowledge of interprofessional collaboration and professional ethics and be introduced to innovative tools for developing new measures and services for children and young people.
-The students will work with various forms of interprofessional collaboration focusing on child welfare.
-The students will get experiences discussing their professional roles and the roles of others in interprofessional collaboration.
+In this course, students will gain knowledge about interprofessional collaboration and professional ethics, as well as be introduced to innovation and how to develop new initiatives and services for children and young people in vulnerable life situations.
+Students will work with various forms of interprofessional collaboration, with a particular focus on the field of child welfare.

 Learning outcome